How AI can open up new opportunities in private life

 Now that we have described the two different fields of AI application, we will focus on the strengths and weaknesses of AI in our remaining two articles.
 You can then build an informed opinion on the potential advantages and disadvantages of implementing AI yourself.

-Come back soon for part 3 of the series ‘Why it makes sense to use AI’!
+Please also read part 3 of this series: ‘Why it makes sense to use AI’!

 Michael Hechtel, M. Sc.